AgentWell/agentwell-core/SCANWELL.md

 ### J — OpenClaw Version CVE Check

 Checks the running OpenClaw version against a curated list of known critical CVEs.
-Fetches a live feed from AgentShield (falls back to baked-in list if unavailable):
+Fetches a live feed from AgentWell (falls back to baked-in list if unavailable):

 ```
 ┌─────────────────────────────────────────────────────────┐